Alexis Lépicier

 Alexis-Henri-Marie Lépicier O.S.M.
 (28 February 1863, Vaucouleurs, Meuse – 20 May 1936) was a Cardinal of the Roman Catholic Church who was Prefect of the Sacred Congregation for Religious.
+This position gave him authority over the Institute of consecrated life within the Catholic Church.

 Lépicier was born in Vaucouleurs, France.
 He joined the Order of Servants of Mary on 1 March 1878 in London.
-He attended the Seminary of Saint-Sulpice Paris and the Pontifical Urban University "De Propaganda Fide" in Rome.
-He was ordained to the priesthood on 19 September 1885 in London.
-He served as Master of novices from 1890 until 1892 and was a faculty member of Pontifical Urbanian Athenaeum "De Propaganda Fide," from 1892 until 1913.
+He later attended the Seminary of Saint-Sulpice, Paris and the Pontificio Collegio Urbano de Propaganda Fide in Rome.
+He was then ordained to the priesthood on 19 September 1885 in London.
+He served as Master of Novices from 1890 until 1892 and was a faculty member of the Pontificio Collegio Urbano de Propaganda Fide from 1892 until 1913.
 He served as Rector of the Servite College, Rome from 1895 until 1913 and was General Procurator of his order in 1901.
 He was appointed Apostolic visitor and delegate to Scotland by Pope Pius X and was in Scotland in 1912–1913.